Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

 There was also found a tholepin, parts of three oars and around 1,000 iron nails for a boat, probably of the same type as the ones that were excavated in Nydam Mose.

-The defence dyke Olmerdiget near Tinglev is assumed to have been the Angles' defense against enemies from the north.
+Olmerdiget near Tinglev is assumed to have been the Angles' defense against enemies from the north.
 It is built between 40 and 50 AC, expanded and repaired between 80 and 90 AD and again expanded between 100 and 110 AD.
 It is more than twelve kilometers long and stretches roughly between Tinglev and Aabenraa.
 The function of the dyke has been to form a barring, which filled the space between natural obstructions in form of wetlands.
 It consisted of dyke, palisade and moat.

+Left: Olmerdiget near Tinglev - From Kulturarv.dk see link below.
 Right: Vendersvold also called Æ Vold at Øster Løgum.
 Photo Erik Moldrup - Along the old Military Road in Jutland, April 2002.

-of a wetland, located at the bottom of the bay, Genner Bugt.
+Vendersvold also called Æ vold is an ancient defence dyke that still can be traced in the landscape south of Øster Løgum between Aabenraa and Haderslev.
+It is preserved over a distance of 2-3.5 kilometer between two bog areas a few kilometer west of the Jutland motorway.
+It stretched into the land in extension of a wetland, located at the bottom of the bay, Genner Bugt.
 The dyke had been fitted with palisades of oak and a 1.5 m. deep moat on the northern side.
 Today, most of the dyke had been leveled, while other parts do not look like more than an ordinary field divide ridge.
 It is believed that the Angles expanded their territory to the north, and therefore they gave up Olmerdiget and built instead Vendersvold.
 In 1988-89 it was excavated by Haderslev Museum, who dated it to 279 AC.

-Trældige is an ancient defence dyke west of Kolding, which stretched from the Jordrup-Egtved area in the north to southwest of Lunderskov - perhaps all the way to Vamdrup.
+Trældiget is an ancient defence dyke west of Kolding, which stretched from the Jordrup-Egtved area in the north to southwest of Lunderskov - perhaps all the way to Vamdrup.
 A distance of 12 kilometers has been detected with certainty, but in general the dyke today is almost leveled and can only be detected by archaeological excavations.
 According to "Annaler for Nordisk Oldkyndighed" from 1841 peasants called the dyke Alverdensdiget because, it was said that it stretched through the entire country all way to Rendsborg.
 Unfortunately, Trældiget is not accurately dated, but some guess that it dates from the early Roman Iron Age.

-Bottom: Graphic reconstruction of Trældige as it originally looked like.
+Graphic reconstruction of Trældige as it originally looked like.
 Drawing by Svend Aage Knudsen.
 The other Jutland defense ramparts were probably constructed similarly.

 The course of the dyke was interrupted only by natural obstacles such as marshes and lakes.
 Like the other defense dykes, it consisted of a more than 2.5 meter high dyke provided with palisades and with a 1.5-2 meter deep moat in front.
 The moat was on the western side, and thus one can conclude that the dyke was designed as a defense against enemies to the west.
 Its course must have marked a tribe border in the Iron Age.
 The course of the dyke intersects the Esbjerg motorway at Gejsing.